vmware-tanzu/community-edition/docs/site/content/docs/latest/ref-aws.md

 - If you create a new Virtual Private Cloud (VPC) when you deploy a management cluster, Tanzu Kubernetes Grid also creates a dedicated NAT gateway for the management cluster or if you deploy a production management cluster, three NAT gateways, one in each of the availability zones.
 In this case, by default, Tanzu Kubernetes Grid creates a new VPC and one or three NAT gateways for each Tanzu Kubernetes cluster that you deploy from that management cluster.
 By default, AWS allows five NAT gateways per availability zone per account.
 Consequently, if you always create a new VPC for each cluster, you can create only five development clusters in a single availability zone.
 If you already have five NAT gateways in use, Tanzu Kubernetes Grid is unable to provision the necessary resources when you attempt to create a new cluster.
 If you do not want to change the default quotas, to create more than five development clusters in a given availability zone, you must share existing VPCs, and therefore their NAT gateways, between multiple clusters.

-- There are three possible scenarios regarding VPCs and NAT gateway usage when you deploy management clusters and Tanzu Kubernetes clusters.
+- There are three possible scenarios regarding VPCs and NAT gateway usage when you deploy management clusters and Tanzu Kubernetes clusters:

-    - **Create a new VPC and NAT gateway(s) for every management cluster and Tanzu Kubernetes cluster**
+### 1. Create a new VPC and NAT gateway(s) for every management cluster and Tanzu Kubernetes cluster**

    If you deploy a management cluster and use the option to create a new VPC and if you make no modifications to the configuration when you deploy Tanzu Kubernetes clusters from that management cluster, the deployment of each of the Tanzu Kubernetes clusters also creates a VPC and one or three NAT gateways.
 In this scenario, you can deploy one development management cluster and up to 4 development Tanzu Kubernetes clusters, due to the default limit of 5 NAT gateways per availability zone.

-    - **Reuse a VPC and NAT gateway(s) that already exist in your availability zone(s)**
+ ### 2. Reuse a VPC and NAT gateway(s) that already exist in your availability zone(s)**

    If a VPC already exists in the availability zone(s) in which you are deploying a management cluster, for example a VPC that you created manually or by using tools such as CloudFormation or Terraform, you can specify that the management cluster should use this VPC.
 In this case, all of the Tanzu Kubernetes clusters that you deploy from that management cluster also use the specified VPC and its NAT gateway(s).